NOYB: Austrian Court: Google Analytics illegal in Europe (2022)

 In early 2022, an Austrian court ruled that the use of Google Analytics on European websites was illegal.
 The case in question was filed in August 2020, from a Google user accessing an Austrian website for health related issues.
 The website used Google Analytics, and data about the user was transmitted to Google.
-The Google user complained to the Austrian data protection authority alongside noyb.
+The Google user complained to the Austrian data protection authority alongside NOYB.
 The issue at hand has a direct reference to Article 44 under GDPR, since the user cannot be afforded the correct level of protections established, thus making it a clear violation of GDPR.
 France's data watchdog CNIL concurred with the Austrian ruling in mid February 2022.
 Schrems duly commented:

 Furthermore, in mid 2022, the Austrian DPA also ruled that Google's anonymization was insufficient in protecting user privacy, and that Article 44 of GDPR does not allow for a risk-based approach that Google had argued for.

-Other

-NOYB also started a collaborative wiki on the General Data Protection Regulation, called GDPRhub.eu.
-On the webpage they collect English summaries of local GDPR decisions by Data Protection Authorities or Courts.